Brazil

 Brazil implemented a labour reform in 2017, as well as a social security/pension reform in late 2019.
 Broader tax reform has been under discussion for the last three years, and, although the last bill was not approved, a tax reform is still being contemplated and expected to be implemented in the foreseeable future.

-Tax reform has been enthusiastically discussed in order to reform the Brazilian tax system, including direct and indirect taxes at all federative levels.
-On the direct tax front, a reduction of the corporate income tax (CIT) is expected, while a withholding tax (WHT) on dividends may be created.
-For indirect taxes, a more streamlined approach, consolidating the various taxes and contributions, is being discussed.
+Tax reform has been enthusiastically discussed to reform the Brazilian tax system, including direct and indirect taxes at all federate levels.
+On the direct tax front, a corporate income tax (CIT) reduction is expected, while a withholding tax (WHT) on dividends may be created.
+For indirect taxes, a more streamlined approach, consolidating the various taxes and contributions, has been approved (further comments are provided in a specific topic).
 Brazil has recently approved new transfer pricing rules, aligned with the Organisation for Economic Co-operation and Development (OECD) transfer pricing guidelines and, therefore, based on arm`s-length principles.

 PwC's awarded tax team provides tailored solutions for clients doing business in Brazil, who receive trusted advice about the complex local corporate tax environment.